|Aircraft registration number||RA-04371|

 The Interstate Aviation Committee has assigned the Investigation team of the accident in accordance with the Russian Aviation Legislation.
 The Investigation team has started its work.

-The Interstate Aviation Committee Investigation team has completed the investigation of the accident with R‑44 RA-04371 private helicopter, which occurred on 08.07.2016 in Krasnoyarsk Territory, Russia.
+The Interstate Aviation Committee Investigation team has completed the investigation of the accident with R‑44 RA-04371 private helicopter, which occurred on 08.07.2016 in Krasnoyarsk Territory, RF.

 Most probably, the R‑44 RA-04371 accident occurred while the forced landing in a mountain area was being performed.
 This forced landing was needed because the power for continuing a climb along the upgoing terrain was not enough.